Swirrl/grafter/README.md

 ## Versioning

-**NOTE:** We are currently following a `MAJOR.MINOR.PATCH` versioning scheme, but are anticipating significant breaking API changes between minor versions at least until we reach `1.0.0`.
+We are currently following a `MAJOR.MINOR.PATCH` versioning scheme, but are anticipating significant breaking API changes between minor versions at least until we reach `1.0.0`.

 `PATCH` versions should be backwardly compatible with previous `MINOR` versions.